Guides vs Challenges: What’s Right for My Organization?

 Challenges

 Challenges are the ideal tool for launching trails that have more marketing behind them.
-For example, a weekend beer crawl, a check-in challenge at a food festival, or even a trail that features a special aspect of your destination, like a public art selfie trail.
+For example, a weekend beer crawl, a check-in challenge at a food festival, an event activation or even a trail that features a special aspect of your destination, like a public art selfie trail.
 Challenges are typically more curated and involve working directly with business partners to promote it.
 Examples of Challenges are: Visit Mesa’s DMA West Beer Crawl Challenge and Copper State Beer Fest 2024 Challenge.

 Choosing the Right Option